• Skip to primary navigation

 • 1 ½ Pounds Frozen Blueberries, defrosted and drained (reserve juice for making the pie)

-• 3 Fluid Ounces Cold Water (for dissolving corn starch)
+• 3 Fluid Ounces Cold Water (for dissolving cornstarch)

-• 2 Ounces Granulated Sugar (5 tablespoons)
+• 5 Tablespoons Granulated Sugar

 • 1 teaspoon Cinnamon